-Prior to the board's final decision regarding real property, a public hearing will be held.
+Before the board may authorize disposition of real property by sale, gift or lease for a period of more than one year a public hearing will be held.
 The board will adopt a resolution announcing the proposed sale which will contain notice of the time and place of the public hearing and the description of the property or locally known address.
 Notice of the time and place of the public hearing will be published at least once, but not less than 10 days and not more than 20 days, prior to the hearing date.
-Upon completion of the public hearing, the board may dispose of the property.
+Upon completion of the public hearing, the board may dispose authorize disposition of the property in accordance with the proposal reviewed during the public hearing.